denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

 ## Tech Appendix

-A series of "experiments" that illustrate key theoretical concepts from each chapter, starting commands to be entered in the command line, to create an "augmented reading environment."
+The book assumes no prior technical expertise.
+It can be read sequentially as a conventional piece of scholarship in literary/textual theory or new media studies.
+But, because much of the book deals with conditions of textuality extant and recoverable from modern computing devices, I would like to give the reader an opportunity to apply theory into practice.
+To this end, I envision an optional Appendix that can exist on paper or as a companion website, creating an "augmented reading environment."

-## Relationship to Dissertation
+## Relationship to Dissertation and Other Published Work

 The book bears a resemblance to the dissertation in the subtitle only.
 Several paragraphs from the embargoed dissertation did make it into "Plain Text" in an ad-hoc manner, but the book as a whole represents a completely new framework and a new direction in my thinking about the subject.
+I would like to place two of the book's more peripheral chapters, in their redacted form, into journals that would help build an audience for the book as a whole.

 ## Schedule to Completion